 The Otago Regional Council provides regulations and guidance for managing natural resources (water, air, land) in the Otago region.
 It is charged with the actual day-to-day implementation of environmental policy, especially with regards to water management.

-ORC manages water resources through resource consents, catchment water allocation committees, minimum ﬂow settings, and monitoring.
+The ORC manages water resources through resource consents, catchment water allocation committees, minimum ﬂow settings, and monitoring.
 It determines flow requirements for fishery populations.

-ORC also, as well as DOC, monitors river sites.
+The ORC, as well as DOC, monitors river sites.
 Over 100 monitoring sites have been established, and are sampled for biological, chemical and/or trophic information.
 Using this data they advise on water use, determine required flow levels, provide information to farmers and make decisions about resource consents.

 Functions of ORC that might influence native fish:

-- Some communities in Otago region use historic mining privileges for water takes.
+Some communities in the Otago region use historic mining privileges for water takes.
 However, transition to new resource consents will happen in 2021.
 Water use will have to change and ORC is assisting in this transition.
 Generally, less water will be taken from streams.
-At some sites low water levels have prevented trout passage to the streams with galaxiids, insuring survival of native fish.
+At some sites low water levels have prevented trout passage to streams with galaxiids, insuring survival of native fish.
 High water takes will be maintained for those sites to prevent trout invasions.

-- Guidance and information.
+Guidance and information.
 The ORC develops council plans and guidelines for good farming practices.
 Council staff advise landowners on the regulations their land use operations must comply with.
-The ORC shares this information through field days, farm visits, work with schools, publications and answering public enquiries.
+The ORC shares this information through field days, farm visits, work with schools, publications and by answering public enquiries.
 The ORC Land Resources team organises community-based catchment programmes around Otago to share the information more effectively.

-- The Dairy Farming Waterway ProtectionProgramme set a target of total exclusion of dairy cows from waterways in Otago by the end of June 2005.
+The Dairy Farming Waterway ProtectionProgramme set a target of total exclusion of dairy cows from waterways in Otago by the end of June 2005.
 While this date has now passed, promotion of waterway protection is an ongoing activity.
-Fencing dairy cows from waterways is the most effective way to prevent degradation of river banks and protect water quality; and it is the best option for farmers to comply with rule on disturbance of the bed of any lake or river by livestock and meet the goal of the ORC to have 100% of waterways protected from dairy cows.
-The ORC also tries to promote the benefits of riparian buffers and fencing, including better water quality, better aquatic habitat, more stable stream banks, reduced stock losses in waterways, reduced drain maintenance costs.
+Fencing dairy cows from waterways is the most effective way to prevent degradation of river banks and protect water quality.
+It is the best option for farmers to comply with regulations preventing the disturbance of the bed of any lake or river by livestock and to meet the goal of the ORC to have 100% of waterways protected from dairy cows.
+The ORC also tries to promote the benefits of riparian buffers and fencing to over-all water quality, better aquatic habitat, more stable stream banks, reduced stock losses in waterways, and reduced drain maintenance costs.

 People in ORC that work with water:

 The Land Resources Team is responsible for sustainable land and water management in Otago.
 They advise communities in the management of the local resources.
-(Land sustainability/land resources group)